microsoft/fluentui/rfcs/react-components/convergence/theme-shared-colors.md

 - color`name`Foreground1
 - color`name`Foreground2
 - color`name`Foreground3

 4. Update Avatar and other components that want to support color components to replace the colorful boolean property with a colorSetName.
 This would cause them to reference the colors set by a ColorSetProvider upstream.

-Pros and Cons
+#### 👍 Pros

-(Y) Color palettes in own modules should tree shake out if not used.
+- Color palettes in own modules should tree shake out if not used.
-(Y) Default case does not add any of the color set CSS vars, keeping the theme CSS vars minimal.
+- Default case does not add any of the color set CSS vars, keeping the theme CSS vars minimal.
-(Y) ColorSetProvider can map to position in the palette based on theme if necessary -or- we can leave updating the color palette array at the top level when the theme changes.
+- ColorSetProvider can map to position in the palette based on theme if necessary -or- we can leave updating the color palette array at the top level when the theme changes.
-(Y) With reduces impact on the system, could extend the color sets to include hover, active, and selected states.
+- With reduces impact on the system, could extend the color sets to include hover, active, and selected states.
 Could also go to 1 background, border, and foreground color.
 Note: Should rename border to stroke!

+#### 👎 Cons

-(N) There is some fragility for consumers that have extensions that reference color sets and have to rely on their host to have provided them.
+- There is some fragility for consumers that have extensions that reference color sets and have to rely on their host to have provided them.
-(N) Unsure of the setting of color sets at scopes lower in the hierarchy.
+- Unsure of the setting of color sets at scopes lower in the hierarchy.
 Option: Could integrate colorSets as a property into FluentProvider to encourage setting at higher levels.
-## Open Issues

-Is this doable before the Final release?
-If not, is this a valid reason to delay the Final release?